sigma-py/orthopy/README.md

 (defined by their _recurrence coefficients_ `alpha` and `beta`) are closely related.
 This module provides tools for working with them.

+_Note that most function have a `sympy` and `mpmath` mode for symbolic and arbitrary precision computation, respectively._

 Some examples:

 #### Transform between a Gaussian schemes and recurrence coefficients